topographers/efficient_graph_algorithms/README.md

 python scripts/experiments/test_gw_discrepancy_separator.py
 ```

-To run experiments for RFD on FGW:
+To run experiments for SF on FGW:
 ```sh
 python scripts/experiments/test_fgw_separator.py
 ```

+## Point Cloud classification
+We also use the approximated RFD kernel matrix for point cloud classification on ModelNet10.
+The code to run it is in * [notebooks/point_cloud_classification.ipynb]

 ## MeshGraphNet datasets
 For information on how to download and prepare meshgraphnet dataset: